A Bloodsmoor Romance: Plot

 A Bloodsmoor Romance is a parody of the domestic romance literary genre popular in 19th century Europe and the Americas.
 The story is told by a elderly and morally conservative spinster who persistently editorials on the events and individuals she describes.

-The narrative concerns members of the Kiddemaster and Zinn families, centering on the romances of the five Zinn sisters: Octavia, Constance Phillipe, Samantha, Malvina, and Deirdre.
+The narrative concerns members of the Kiddemaster and Zinn families, centering on the romances of the five Zinn sisters: Octavia, Constance Phillipa, Samantha, Malvinia, and Deirdre.
 Their father is the patriarchal John Quincy Zinn, something of a mad scientist.

-The most submissive and obedient of the daughters is Octavia, who marries the elderly Reverend Rumford, who accidentally kills himself with the accoutrements in employs when having sex with Octavia.
+The most submissive and obedient of the daughters is Octavia, who marries the elderly Reverend Rumford.
+He accidentally kills himself with the accoutrements he employs when having sex with Octavia.
 The young widow's virtue is rewarded when she remarries, this time to a handsome swain.

-Another of the Zinn girls is a true tomboy, Constance Phillpe: she wisely absconds on her wedding night from the homicidal Baron von Mainz before the union can be consummated.
+Another of the Zinn girls is a true tomboy, Constance Phillipa: she wisely absconds on her wedding night from the homicidal Baron von Mainz before the union can be consummated.
 She adopts male attire and lives as a man, ultimately morphing into a male.

 Samantha, the brightest of the girls, is subject to some of her father's bizarre experiments.
-She falls in love with Natum Hareton, and they run away after the young man returns from a journey on Zinn's time machine.
+She falls in love with Nahum Hareton, and they run away after the young man returns from a journey on Zinn's time machine.
 Samantha proves her superior intelligence by inventing a number of labor-saving devices for women.

-The libidinous Malvina is an aspiring actress and discovers her overwhelming sexuality, a shock to herself and her male lovers; the latter include the author Mark Twain.
-In an effort to suppress her proclivities, Malvina marries the upright Mr. Kennicott, who agrees to live with her as a sibling.
+The libidinous Malvinia is an aspiring actress and discovers her overwhelming sexuality, a shock to herself and her male lovers; the latter include the author Mark Twain.
+In an effort to suppress her proclivities, Malvinia marries the upright Mr. Kennicott, who agrees to live with her as a sibling.

 Deirdre, adopted by Mr. Zinn, is endowed with psychic powers.
-She is transported away in a hot-air balloon and returns as a practitioner of the occult, apprentice to a Madame Blavatsky.
+She is transported away in a hot-air balloon and returns as a practitioner of the occult, apprentice to the theosophist Madame Blavatsky.
 Male scientific researchers attempt to discover the source of Deirdre's powers and are liquidated by denizens of the spirit world.

 Deirdre temporarily descends into madness.
-Unlike her sisters, she fails to find a mate, and instead cares for her dying father.
+Unlike her sisters, she fails to find a mate and instead cares for her dying father.
 In the final scene, Deirdre discovers his formula for atomic fusion.
 Destroying it, she is conflicted as to whether her act has advanced or inhibited the fortunes of humanity.